What is the United Nations and the Security Council?

 United Nations Security Council

 The Council consists of fifteen member states.
-Ten of these occupy rotating seats, which means that they have a limited term of two years before having to reapply.
-Every year five members are replaced by another five, so that no rotating – i.e. non-permanent – member occupies a seat in the Council for more than two years.
+Ten of these occupy rotating seats, which means that these members have a limited term of two years before the seat is given to the next state.
+Five of these non-permanent members are exchanged every year, so that not all of them have to be replaced at the same time.
 The non-permanent members are elected by the General Assembly.

 The remaining five members are the so-called permanent members.
 These seats are always occupied by Russia, France, China, the United Kingdom and the United States.
-Ever since the beginning of the United Nations this has been the case, although the Republic of China occupied the Chinese seat until the 1970’s when the Peoples’ Republic of China took the seat, and Russia replaced the Soviet Union in the 1990’s.
+This has been the case since the beginning of the United Nations, although the Chinese seat has been occupied by the the Republic of China until the 1970’s after which the Peoples’ Republic of China took the seat.
+Similarly, Russia replaced the Soviet Union in the 1990’s.

-Because of this the permanent members do not need to worry about getting elected onto the Council every two years to retain their seat.
-This is not their only extraordinary power, however.
-They also have the power to veto any non-procedural decision they do not like.
-Among the non-procedural decisions are binding resolutions on humanitarian aid, peacekeeping and reactions to crises – just to name a few topics.
+Because of this the permanent members do not need to worry about ever getting re-elected onto the Council.
+This is not their only extraordinary power, however, they also have the power to veto any decision they do not like, except for those relating to day to day working procedures.
+This means that the permanent members can veto binding resolutions on humanitarian aid, peacekeeping and reactions to crises – just to name a few topics.

-The veto means that not only do you need the support from nine members of the Council in total for a resolution to pass.
+The consequence of this is that you not only need the support from nine members of the Council in total for a resolution to pass.
 You also need the acceptance of all five of the permanent members.
 A permanent member cannot vote “No” to a decision without the decision inevitably failing.
-They can, however, abstain from voting – which is often understood as a “No” vote where the permanent member does not like the proposal, but does not want to be seen as the obstacle to its passing.
-The veto has a great influence on the dynamics of the Security Council.
+They can, however, abstain from voting – which is often understood as a “No” vote where the permanent member does not like the proposal, but does not want to be the sole obstacle to its passing.
+However, the influence of the veto power goes beyond the actual votes- the mere threat of a veto, either explicit or implicit, is a powerful tool during negotiations and sometimes important issues are not even put to a vote because it is understood that one of the permanent members would use the veto.

 The Council decides when and where the UN intervenes